kimetrica/MERON_api/README.md

 The endpoint accepts two optional boolean arguments, `score` and `classification`.
 If instructed via those arguments, the function will calculate and include those parameters in the result.
 Those parameters can either be passed in the request body or provided via GET parameters in the URL.

 In addition, the API also requires the parameters `age` and `gender` in the request body, where `gender` is expected to be either `m` or `f` and age is an integer.
 The age should be the age of the subject in months.

+## Trying the API

+The API ships with a very simple page that allows you to upload a file using a [HTML form](/try/)

 ### Example Data Parameters
 ```